themobileprof/clipilot/README.md

   logs                    - View execution history exit                    - Exit CLIPilot

+**🤖 Smart Module Requests:**
+When CLIPilot can't find a module for your query, it automatically submits your request to the community registry.
+This helps contributors know what modules are needed most!

 > install mysql
 Found module: install_mysql (v1.0.0)
 Description: Install and configure MySQL with secure defaults